Lincoln's Lost Speech: Speech

 There are no known transcripts or written accounts of the Lost Speech, other than a brief summary in the local press.
 Eyewitnesses have offered snippets of some of Lincoln's content that day.
 William Herndon asserted that some of Lincoln's House Divided Speech was not based on new concepts at the time of its delivery.
 He wrote that Lincoln's "house divided against itself cannot stand" originated with the famous Bloomington speech of 1856.
+In fact, he was in attendance of the speech and had attempted to write down the speech, but gave up after fifteen minutes and threw away the paper that contained part of it.
 Editor of the Chicago Tribune Joseph Medill claimed that Chicago lawyer Henry Clay Whitney's transcript of the speech was accurate; Whitney's version was later debunked.

 It is thought that the speech was a strongly worded derision of slavery.
 It is known that Lincoln's condemnation of the expansion of slavery was strong.

 The traditional reason given for the lack of any written recollection of the Lost Speech is that Lincoln's skilled and powerful oration had mesmerized every person in attendance.
 Reporters were said to have laid down their pencils and neglected note taking, as if hypnotized by Lincoln's words.
 When the speech ended no notes existed, so media reports of the day simply recorded the fact that the speech had been delivered.

 There is evidence in Herndon's recollections that the fact that the speech was "lost" may not have been an accident.
 So strongly worded was Lincoln's oration that others in attendance feared the words might lead to a crumbling of the Union and that Lincoln consented to suspending "its repetition" for the duration of the 1856 campaign.